neuralmagic/deepsparse/docs/use-cases/cv/embedding-extraction.md

 # 2048 << size of final layer>>
 ```

+### Cross Use Case Functionality
+Check out the [Server User Guide](../../user-guide/deepsparse-server.md) for more details on configuring the Server.
 ## Using a Custom ONNX File
 Apart from using models from the SparseZoo, DeepSparse allows you to define custom ONNX files for embedding extraction.